 - any major structural changes to St Mirren as a company, such as any reorganisation of its share capital, or changes to the club’s articles of association.

 The SMISA committee would decide which of the above would be decided by the committee and which would be referred to the members to vote on.
-There will also be a clause giving SMISA and Kibble first refusal on the other’s shares should they ever wish in future to sell them.
+There is also a clause giving SMISA and Kibble first refusal on the other’s shares should they ever wish in future to sell them.

 Currently around 21% of St Mirren shares are held by several hundred individuals, all of whom own less than 1%.
 Those people are entitled to attend and vote at the club AGM.
 Any individual who is already a shareholder in SMFC would remain so and would retain the same rights – they will be unaffected by these proposals.

 We created the #BuyTheBuds campaign to make sure the club could stay forever in the hands of the people who will care for it most – and that’s what these proposals deliver.
 But that work won’t end when we buy the majority shareholding – your continued support and involvement is needed to make sure majority fan ownership is a success, and to give the club a financial safety net.

 As a SMISA member you will be able to help shape the direction of the club – we will expect your views and priorities to be reflected in how the club is run.
 And of course you will need to remain a SMISA member to have a vote on SMISA decisions – whether that is voting on where SMISA money should be invested, who will represent you on the SMISA committee, or on any club decisions which SMISA members are asked to vote on.
 Plus, once we own the club, SMISA will review the existing benefits package we offer to members to see if we can find new ways to reward you for your support and bring you closer to the club.